ibericode/mailchimp-for-wordpress/readme.txt

 **Additions**

-- Now showing a heads up when at limit of 100 MailChimp lists. ([#71](https://github.com/ibericode/mailchimp-for-wordpress/issues/71))
+- Now showing a heads up when at limit of 100 Mailchimp lists. ([#71](https://github.com/ibericode/mailchimp-for-wordpress/issues/71))
 - Added `wpml-config.xml` file for better WPML compatibility
 - Added filter `mc4wp_menu_items` for adding & removing menu items from add-ons

 #### 2.2.3 - January 24, 2015

-Minor improvements and additions for compatibility with the [MailChimp Sync plugin](https://wordpress.org/plugins/mailchimp-sync/).
+Minor improvements and additions for compatibility with the [Mailchimp Sync plugin](https://wordpress.org/plugins/mailchimp-sync/).

 #### 2.2.2 - January 13, 2015

 **Fixes**

-- Plugin wasn't connecting to MailChimp for users on MailChimp server `us10` (API keys ending in `-us10`)
+- Plugin wasn't connecting to Mailchimp for users on Mailchimp server `us10` (API keys ending in `-us10`)

 #### 2.2.1 - January 12, 2015